 Information For Authors

-European Journal of Family Business (EJFB) is a peer-reviewed academic journal devoted to the publication of internationally relevant research practice-oriented articles pertaining to business-owning family, family business, and allied fields.
-This journal is supported by the Spanish Association of Family Enterprise Researchers (SAFER).
+European Journal of Family Business (EJFB) is a fully open access, peer-reviewed academic journal devoted to the publication of internationally relevant research practice-oriented articles pertaining to business-owning family, family business, and allied fields.
+The Spanish Association of Family Enterprise Researchers (SAFER) collaborates closely with EJFB.

 EJFB aims to build bridges among scholars and practitioners by publishing original research with practical interest for family firms.
 The journal is intended to enhance the communication between academia and practice by offering insights and advices of interest for business practice based on rigorous research.

 EJFB is a Diamond open access journal.
 Diamond Open Access refers to a scholarly publication model in which journals and platforms do not charge fees to either authors or readers.
 EJFB provides fully open access to its content, which means that all content will be permanently available for free without delay.

 Authors are not asked to pay Article Processing Charges (APC) for this journal in any case.
 There are no submission fees, publication fees or page charges for this journal.
 Contents published on EJFB are licensed under a Creative Commons Attribution-Non Commercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

 The journal is a member of the Committee on Publication Ethics (COPE) and its ethics statement is based on COPE’s Best Practice Guidelines.

 EJFB has a periodicity of two (2) issues per year: June and December.